 Oskar's father Gottlieb (1852-1914) was born in Humenné in present Slovakia, close to the Carpathian Mountains, and was both theological and scientifically educated.
-During the time as Rabbi in Elbing, Germany, he married the German Jew Toni Levy (1857-1940) in 1879.
-He became thereafter chief Rabbi in Stockholm in 1883.
+During his time as Rabbi in Elbing, Germany, he married the German Jew Toni Levy (1857-1940) in 1879.
+He thereafter became chief Rabbi in Stockholm in 1883.
 The father was liberal in his role as Rabbi and had contacts with the Swedish king Oscar II.
-This led to a honorable professorship by the king for his for his scientific research in the theological sciences.
+This led to a honorable professorship by the king for his scientific research in the theological sciences.

 Arrhenius thereafter sent Klein to Jean-Baptiste Perrin (1870-1942) at the University of Paris but the First World War soon forced him to return to Sweden.
-Oskar instead did the military service during the years 1915-16 and thereafter continued at Arrhenius with research about electrolytes (Debyean theory for dielectricity).
-Physical chemistry was at this time still regarded at theoretical physics.
-He now met Hendrik Kramers (1894-1952), a Dutch student and collaborator to Niels Bohr (1885-1962) in Copenhagen since in 1916, which was on a lecture tour in Sweden in 1917 to convince the Swedes about the new theory of the atom.
-Kramers got Oskar, which already had an interest in atomic theory, enthusiastic.
+Oskar instead did military service during the years 1915-16 and thereafter continued at Arrhenius with research about electrolytes (Debyean theory for dielectricity).
+Physical chemistry was at this time still regarded as theoretical physics.
+He then met Hendrik Kramers (1894-1952), a Dutch student and collaborator to Niels Bohr (1885-1962) in Copenhagen from 1916, who was on a lecture tour in Sweden in 1917 to convince the Swedes about the new theory of the atom.
+Kramers got Oskar, who already had an interest in atomic theory, enthusiastic.
 The visit got Klein the urge to want to stay for a longer time with Bohr in Copenhagen.
-Klein wrote the Dane, described his limited knowledge in theoretical physics, his work with electrolytes that he wanted to complete, that he wanted to learn Bohr's theories and way of working.
-Klein was "ordentlig velkommen" (really welcome) and started out as prentice with Bohr in Copenhagen before the summer of 1918 and thereby became the second collaborator after Kramers.
+Klein wrote the Dane, described his limited knowledge in theoretical physics, his work with electrolytes that he wanted to complete, and how he wanted to learn Bohr's theories and way of working.
+Klein was "ordentlig velkommen" (really welcome) and started out as a prentice with Bohr in Copenhagen before the summer of 1918 and thereby became the second collaborator after Kramers.
 He now started to get acquainted with the theoretical physics that Bohr explored.
-When Bohr didn't have time teaching Kramers did it.
+When Bohr didn't have time to teach, Kramers did it.
 They also helped Oskar with his future treatise on electrolytes.

-Oskar left Copenhagen for skiing in Sweden at the end of 1918.
-Because of the Spanish disease what ravaged in Scandinavia, and that the Swede contracted, the journey back would be delayed considerably.
+Oskar left Copenhagen to ski in Sweden at the end of 1918.
+Because of the Spanish flu that ravaged Scandinavia, and that the Swede contracted, the journey back would be delayed considerably.
 In the beginning of the summer of 1919 Klein was back at Bohr in Copenhagen as assistant.
 Among other things they were both at a conference in atomic physics in Lund, Sweden, arranged by the professor there Manne Siegbahn (1886-1979).
-In November the same year Klein returned to Sweden to work on his doctoral treatise what he wanted to finish in order to having more time to plunge deeper into the new physics of the atom.
+In November the same year Klein returned to Sweden to work on his doctoral treatise that he wanted to finish in order to have more time to plunge deeper into the new physics of the atom.
 Supervisor for the treatise was now Carl Wilhelm Oseen (1879-1944), at this time the best physicist in Sweden (in hydrodynamics).

 Oskar disputed in 1921 at Stockholms högskola (freely translated "high school of Stockholm", renamed Stockholm University later on) with his work in physical chemistry about strong electrolytes.
 Examiner was Ivar Fredholm (1866-1927), professor in mechanics and mathematical physics at the University.
 Opponent was Kramers.
 The grades was so good ("med beröm godkänt" (very good) for the writing and "med utmärkt beröm godkänt" (excellent) for his defense) that he directly could apply for a degree as "docent" (equivalent to reader in the UK / associate professor in the US) in physics.